 Poshmark - Poshmark is one of my favorite online resale marketplace.
 You can sell new and used men's, women's, and children's clothes and accessories.
 Receive a $5 bonus when you sign up with the code SFGIRL2015.

 Mercari - Mercari is another online resale marketplace that runs mainly through its app.
 I consider it a rougher or wilder alternative to Poshmark, but the commission is lower.
 Receive a $10 bonus when you sign up with the code JENMHM.
-Amount may vary by promotion.
+Amount varies by promotion.

 eBay - eBay is another online marketplace and probably the furthest reaching of the three listed here.
 I like it because you can sell a variety of items and I'm often surprised by what sells on the site.